The Toxic Substances Control Act (TSCA):

 by Linda-Jo Schierow; and CRS Report RS22673, Chemical Regulation in the European Union:

-Registration, Evaluation, and Authorization of Chemicals
+Registration, Evaluation, and Authorization of Chemicals, by Linda-Jo Schierow.

 Overview